ibm-cloud-docs/ContinuousDelivery/troubleshoot_toolchains.md

 You can use the {{site.data.keyword.cloud_notm}} CLI {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands to delete toolchains.
 After you [install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli), you can delete a toolchain from the command line by using the [`ibmcloud dev toolchain-delete`](/docs/cli?topic=cli-idt-cli#toolchain-delete) command.
 {: tip}

-## Why can't I view my toolchains in my DevOps dashboard?
-{: #view-toolchain-ts}
-{: troubleshoot}

-When you go to the DevOps dashboard, your toolchains aren't displayed.
-{: tsSymptoms}

-Your toolchain doesn't show in the toolchain unless you have the proper location selected. {{site.data.keyword.DRA_short}} is only available in three locations: Dallas, Frankfurt, and London.
-{: tsCauses}

-On your toolchain page, change the location to Dallas, Frankfurt, or London to show all of your {{site.data.keyword.DRA_short}} integrated toolchains.
-{: tsResolve}

 ## Why can't I create a toolchain when the root key is disabled?
 {: #create-toolchain-root-key}